 Clergy and religious workers.
 If you are not subject to social security and Medicare taxes, see Pub.
 517, Social Security and Other Information for Members of the Clergy and Religious Workers.

 Corrections.
 If your name, SSN, or address is incorrect, correct Copies B, C, and 2 and ask your employer to correct your employment record.
 Be sure to ask the employer to file Form W-2c, Corrected Wage and Tax Statement, with the Social Security Administration (SSA) to correct any name, SSN, or money amount error reported to the SSA on Form W-2.
+Be sure to get your copies of Form W-2c from your employer for all corrections made so you may file them with your tax return.
 If your name and SSN are correct but are not the same as shown on your social security card, you should ask for a new card that displays your correct name at any SSA office or by calling 1-800-772-1213.
 You also may visit the SSA at www.socialsecurity.gov.

 Credit for excess taxes.
-If you had more than one employer in 2012 and more than $4,4624.20 in social security and/or Tier I railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
-If you had more than one railroad employer and more than $3,192.90 in Tier II RRTA tax was withheld, you also may be able to claim a credit.
+If you had more than one employer in 2014 and more than $7,254 in social security and/or Tier 1 railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
+If you had more than one railroad employer and more than $3,828 in Tier 2 RRTA tax was withheld, you also may be able to claim a credit.
 See your Form 1040 or Form 1040A instructions and Pub.
 505, Tax Withholding and Estimated Tax.